UWSysLab/diamond/README.md

 * C++ bindings: Install CMake and either gcc or clang.
 Diamond builds as a C++ shared library by default.
 * Python bindings: Install the Python Boost modules
-* Java bindings: Install Maven for compiling the Java bindings
+* Java bindings: Install Maven and the JDK for compiling the Java bindings

-For Ubuntu 14.04, installing the following packages are sufficient:
+For Ubuntu 14.04, installing the following packages should be sufficient to build Diamond:
    $ apt-get install build-essential cmake maven libpython-dev libboost-dev

 ### Building the source and language bindings